 First, there is a difference between training and education.
 Education is often measured by time spent: you spent a day in a seminar or four years in college.
-Alternatively, training is measured by what you can do when you've
+Alternatively, training is measured by what you can do when you've completed it.
+Training requires coaching, mentoring, performance counseling and learn-by-doing (hands-on) activities.
+If my son told me he was taking an illegal drug education class at school, I would think this will be helpful for him.
+If he told me he was receiving training in manufacture illegal drugs, I would get the police involved.
+So,

-&lt;sup>1 http://onlinelibrary.wiley.com/doi/10.1111/j.1744-6570.1988.tb00650.x/abstract - A survey to assess issues related to training and education.
-Based on a 61% response rate, findings were obtained regarding issues such as needs assessment, training and development approaches, reasons for selecting particular programs, characteristics of participants, how decisions are made regarding who will participate, preparation and follow-up of participants, evaluation of management training programs, future management training trends, and needed training content.
+&lt;sup>1 http://onlinelibrary.wiley.com/ - A survey to assess issues related to training and education.
+Based on a 61% response rate, findings were obtained regarding issues such as needs assessment, training and development approaches, reasons for selecting programs, characteristics of participants, how decisions are made regarding who will participate, preparation and follow-up of participants, evaluation of management training programs, future management training trends, and needed training content.